Android (operating system): Short software support lifespans

 Android devices, particularly low-end and mid-range models, have been criticized for their short software support lifespans.
 Starting in the 2010s, many users found that their devices received only one or two major updates and a limited number of security patches.
-This lack of long-term support stemmed from manufacturers’ unwillingness to invest in costly software upgrades, which were often tied to contractual agreements with chipset suppliers like Qualcomm.
+This lack of long-term support stemmed from manufacturers' unwillingness to invest in costly software upgrades, which were often tied to contractual agreements with chipset suppliers like Qualcomm.
 As a result, Android developed a reputation for rapid device obsolescence.
+Rumors about Google forcing manufacturers to ship all current devices with the latest version of Android started to surface.

-To address this concern, Google introduced Project Treble, a framework designed to streamline the development and deployment of Android updates via Google Play Services, reducing manufacturers’ involvement in the update process.
+To address this concern, Google introduced Project Treble, a framework designed to streamline the development and deployment of Android updates via Google Play Services, reducing manufacturers' involvement in the update process.
+In 2018, Google started forcing manufacturers with GMS on Android to provide security updates for at least 2 years after launch.

 However, for many devices, significant improvements were still limited by the chipset manufacturers.
-Fairphone, a company focused on sustainability, explained that its inability to extend software support was due to Qualcomm’s policies rather than its own.
-Apple executives also highlighted Android’s fragmented update ecosystem in their critiques of the platform, while quietly admitting that Qualcomm had also made it difficult for them to offer updates to the iPhone.
+Fairphone, a company focused on sustainability, explained that its inability to extend software support was due to Qualcomm's policies rather than its own.
+Apple executives also highlighted Android's fragmented update ecosystem in their critiques of the platform, while quietly admitting that Qualcomm had also made it difficult for them to offer updates to the iPhone.

-In response problem, several community-driven initiatives emerged to provide alternatives operating systems for unsupported devices including, like LineageOS, Sailfish OS, Ubuntu Touch and PostmarketOS.
+In response to this problem, several community-driven initiatives emerged to provide alternative operating systems for unsupported devices including LineageOS, Sailfish OS, Ubuntu Touch, and PostmarketOS.

+Xiaomi started offering 4 years of security patches with the release if its 11T and 11T Pro phones in 2021.
 Starting in 2022, Samsung, the largest Android smartphone manufacturer, announced extended software support from previous two years, first to four years, followed by five years in 2023 and six years in 2024.

 Shortly thereafter, Qualcomm followed suit, offering extending support timelines for OEM building phones with its chipsets, first to seven years in 2024, followed by eight years in 2025.
 However, the support commitment was only for its most powerful chipsets, and did not make a similar commitment for chipsets used in low-end and mid-range phones.

 These changes bring Samsung and potentially some Qualcomm-powered devices closer to competing platforms, such as Apple, whose iPhones have received four to eight years of support.